SQL Query Builder (WPF)

 If you enable manual editing of SQL queries, the Query Builder shows the Allow Edit SQL checkbox.
 Check it to edit the query in a text-editing window.

-Refer to the following topic for instructions on how to enable manual editing of SQL queries: Custom SQL Query in Report Designer (WinForms).
+Refer to the following topic for instructions on how to enable manual editing of SQL queries: Custom SQL Query in the Report Designer.

 When you enable manual editing of SQL queries in the End-User Report Designer, you expose your databases to the risk of SQL injections.
 Custom SQL queries are not validated before they are executed and may contain potentially harmful instructions.
 Refer to the following topic for more information: Data Access Security.

 Click the Preview Results button to open the Data Preview dialog.

 The dialog displays the first 1000 rows of the query result set.

 This invokes the Manage Queries dialog that allows you to perform operations on queries and stored procedures.